CAMul: Calibrated and Accurate Multi-view Time-Series Forecasting: Implementation details

 \paragraph{Note on hyperparameter selection} We sampled a validation set containing 10\% of randomly selected chunks of sequences from training set.
 This was used for model hyperparameter tuning.
 We describe splitting of dataset into training and test set in Section \ref{sec:bench} below for each benchmark.

 We found that the performance was not significantly sensitive to model architecture, batch size or learning rate.
 We searched over the space of $\{30, 60, 120, 250\}$ for hidden units and mostly optimized for faster convergence.
 We also searched over $\{10, 20, 50, 80\}$ for batch-size and found $20, 20, 10, 50$ to be most optimal for \texttt{tweet, covid19, google-symptoms, power} respectively.
-We used $0.0005$ as learning rate.
+We used $0.005$ as learning rate.
+We also used early stopping with patience of 150 epochs for faster training.
 For \texttt{power} and \texttt{google-symptoms} we observed that \model took less than 700 epochs to converge whereas it took 2000 and 1000 epochs for \texttt{covid19} and \texttt{tweet}.
 Regarding seed selection, we initialized random seeds to 0 to 19 for numpy and pytorch for the 20 trials done for each benchmarks and didn't observe any significant variation in scores.